 Much in the same manner as employee break rooms, restrooms withstand heavy usage throughout all periods of the day.
 Users are forced to touch numerous surfaces, such as partition doors, flush handles, soap dispensers, and faucets.

-Nowhere is both cleaning and disinfecting more critical to maintain the expectations and satisfaction of employees, tenants, and visitors.
+Nowhere is both cleaning and disinfecting more critical to maintaining the expectations and satisfaction of employees, tenants, and visitors.
 Cleaning services should utilize industrial or hospital-grade disinfectants to insure bacteria, viruses, and other pathogens are killed.

 Cleaning and disinfecting the office workspace are among the best prevention practices for health and wellness.
 Some of the items that need attention include phones, keyboards, surfaces, doorknobs, light switches, and others that are commonly touched.